betterscientificsoftware/bssw.io/CuratedContent/MakingSoftwareWhatReallyWorksAndWhyWeBelieveIt.md

 <!-- deck text start -->
 Many claims are made about how certain tools, technologies, and practices improve software development.
-The below book gathers and presents real-world data to uncover the truth and unmask myths held among the software development community.
+This book gathers and presents real-world data to uncover the truth and unmask myths held among the software development community.
 <!-- deck text end -->